scipy-conference/scipy_proceedings/papers/matt_mccormick/main.md

 2. **WebAssembly Interface Types**: Standardizes the way Wasm modules interact with each other and with host environments, simplifying the integration process.
 3. **Component Model**: An emerging standard that aims to improve modularity and reuse of Wasm components, further enhancing interoperability .

 ITK-Wasm provides a robust framework for scientific computing that leverages WebAssembly's strengths.
 The framework bridges the gap between web-based and native applications, enabling high-performance, cross-platform scientific analysis.
-By integrating the principals of the WebAssembly Component Model, ITK-Wasm enhances interoperabnornirility and sustainability, allowing scientific Python to thrive in a multi-language ecosystem.
+By integrating the principals of the WebAssembly Component Model, ITK-Wasm enhances interoperability and sustainability, allowing scientific Python to thrive in a multi-language ecosystem.

 ## Conclusion

 ITK-Wasm stands at the forefront of fostering interoperability, multi-language program support, sustainability, accessibility, and reproducibility in scientific computing.
 By integrating the WebAssembly Component Model, ITK-Wasm not only enhances scientific Python's capabilities but also sets a new standard for developing and distributing multi-language projects.
 The future of scientific computing is bright with ITK-Wasm's contributions to the field, providing a universal platform for spatial analysis and visualization.

-Links:
+## Links:

 - Documentation: https://wasm.itk.org/
 - Source code: https://github.com/InsightSoftwareConsortium/ITK-Wasm

+## Acknowledgments

+The development of ITK-Wasm has been supported, in part, by the National Institute of Mental Health (NIMH) of the National Institutes of Health (NIH) under the [BRAIN Initiative](https://braininitiative.nih.gov/) award number [1RF1MH126732](https://projectreporter.nih.gov/project_info_description.cfm?aid=10259930).